-Departures of participating aircraft normally take place between 1400LT and 1500LT.
+Departures of participating aircraft normally take place around 1500LT.
 A typical mission may last for 1hr 40 mins from take-off to landing, but sorties could last between 80 and 120 minutes.
 For non-AAR missions, TLP attempts to adjust mission profiles to match the combat radius of participating aircraft.
 Nevertheless, airspace limitations often result in Lo-Lo-Lo missions of 1hr 30mins and Hi-Lo-Hi/Hi-Lo-Lo missions of up to 2 hrs, including evasions and/or engagements.
 However, two or three long-range missions are scheduled during each flying course involving air-to-air refuelling.
 This procedure enables enroute-times of up to three hours.

 During missions, TLP participants use call-signs in the range of "Iglu 11" to "Iglu 49" for communication with ATC plus various national-related tactical call-signs for communication between each other (e.g. "Pastis", "Tuborg" or "Vegas").
 Aircrew operating in the air-to-ground role use call-signs ranging from "Iglu 11" to "Iglu 39", while "Iglu 41" to "Iglu 49" is used for air-defence aircraft.
 External assets use call-signs in the range of "Iglu 51" to "Iglu 69".
 Participating aircraft not involved in TLP mission (e.g. test-flights or DACT-sorties) have been experienced operating with call-signs in the "Iglu 70" range.